 For more information on the mentoring programs at each location, please follow the links below.

 Volunteer to mentor a law student or recent graduate!
 Each year we match students and very recent graduates with mentors who help introduce their mentees to the legal profession.
 We are always looking to add new mentors to this program and are particularly in need of out-of-state mentors to mentor students and recent alumni who plan to practice out-of-state.
 To sign up for this program, please fill out a mentor form and submit it to Gwen Tolbert at firstname.lastname@example.org or (fax) 856-225-6184.

-If you want to join the program or have any questions about it, please fill out the Mentor Survey Form and return it by September 11, 2018 to the Rutgers Law School-Newark Alumni Association Mentoring Committee co-chair, Barbara Schweiger, by e-mail at email@example.com.
+If you want to join the program and ensure an assigned mentee for this academic year, please fill out the Mentor Survey Form and return it by September 23, 2019 to the Rutgers Law School-Newark Alumni Association Mentoring Committee co-chair, Ruby Hope, by e-mail at email@example.com.
 If you miss this deadline and still want to participate in the, program, please forward your completed form to Ruby at any time.
 If you have questions about the program please reach out to Ruby Hope at firstname.lastname@example.org.

 We look forward to hearing from you and to your participation as a mentor in this important program.